Please send all completed applications to firstname.lastname@example.org

 Why work with us?

-- 25 days annual leave (increasing 1 day per year of service up to 30 days)
+- 25 days holiday increasing to 26 days after 2 years and increasing 1 day per year up to 30 days annual leave

 All successful applicants will be required to undertake an Enhances DBS and provide employment references covering 3 years period including one from your most recent employer.

 Candidates must demonstrate an understanding of the issues relating to equal opportunities in service delivery and provision and to actively promote ways of eradicating racism, sexism, and other forms of negative discrimination though the group’s policies and procedures.Closing date: 09/03/2020